cncf/demo/docs/drafts/writeup.md

 ● network.service              loaded failed failed LSB: Bring up/down networking
 ```

-#### What docker-storage-setup is trying (and failing ) to do
+#### What docker-storage-setup is trying (and failing) to do

 `docker-storage-setup` looks for free space in the volume group of the root volume and attempts to setup a thin pool.
-If there is no free space it fails to set up an LVM thin pool and will fall back to using loopback devices.
+If there is no free space it fails to set up a LVM thin pool and will fall back to using loopback devices.
 Which we are warned by docker itself is a `strongly discouraged` outcome.

 #### Why this is a problem

 This is insidious for several reasons.
 Depending on how many volumes your instance happens to spin up with (and how they're configured) you might never see this warning or experience any problem at all.
 For example if you have one hard-drive on bare-metal and no unallocated space this will always happen.

-If your provisioning changes you might end up in this edge case but the cluster will _still_ initially appear to be working.
-Only after some activity will xfs corruption in the docker image tree (`/var/lib/docker`) start to sporadically manifest itself and kubernetes nodes will mysteriously fail.
+If the disk provisioning changes you might end up in this edge case but the cluster will _still_ initially appear to be working.
+Only after some activity will xfs corruption in the docker image tree (`/var/lib/docker`) start to sporadically manifest itself and kubernetes nodes will mysteriously fail as a result.

 Despite this being [known as problematic](https://twitter.com/codinghorror/status/604096348682485760) for some time and [documented](https://access.redhat.com/documentation/en/red-hat-enterprise-linux-atomic-host/7/single/getting-started-with-containers/#overlay_graph_driver), people still frequently [run into this](https://forums.docker.com/t/docker-with-devicemapper-doesnt-start-on-centos-7/9641) problem.

-In fact even `yum install docker` can result in slightly different versions of docker installed.
+Incidentally `yum install docker` can result in slightly different versions of docker installed.

-`Each docker release has some known issues running in Kubernetes as a runtime.`
+> Each docker release has some known issues running in Kubernetes as a runtime.

 [So what's the recommended docker version](https://github.com/kubernetes/kubernetes/issues/25893 )? v1.12 or v1.11?
-It turns out the latest (v1.12) is not yet supported for Kubernetes v1.4.
+It turns out the latest (v1.12) is not yet supported by Kubernetes v1.4.

-_The problem CentOS 7, officially supported by Kubernetes, by default will arbitrarily work for some and not others, the real requirements are hidden and underspecified._
+_The problem is a distribution like CentOS 7, officially supported by Kubernetes, by default will arbitrarily work for some but not others, with the full requirements hidden and **underspecified**._

-At the very least Docker versions should be pinned together with OS and Kubernetes versions and a recommendation about the storage driver.
+At the very least Docker versions should be pinned together with OS and Kubernetes versions and a recommendation about the storage driver should be made.

 #### To avoid these pitfalls, carefully select the storage driver